tallhamer/MapApp/README.md

 I would recommend playing with the various settings on surfaces of different qualities to see what can be achieved.
-There are a bunch of other morphological operations that can be used to clean up these surfaces prior to and even after voxelation, so feel free to dig in and write up a few additional routines and if you come up with a good one share it with the community.
+There are a bunch of other morphological operations that can be used to clean up these surfaces prior to, and even after, voxelation.
+Feel free to dig in and write up a few additional routines and if you come up with a good one share it with the community.

-When you hit **OK** to close the utility it will save the synthetic CT to the configured DICOM directory that you have set in your settings file under a folder named with the patient MRN followed by the voxel size you selected.
+When you hit **OK** within the export utility window, the utility will save the synthetic CT slices to the configured DICOM directory under a folder named with the patient MRN followed by the voxel size you selected.
+The dicom directory can be configured in your settings file using the **Options->Settings** menu.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->